 The Company's Board of Directors has three standing committees: the Audit Committee, the Organization and Compensation Committee, and the Corporate Governance and Nominating Committee.
 Each committee is comprised entirely of independent directors, as currently required under the SEC's rules and regulations and the Nasdaq listing standards, and each committee is governed by a written charter approved by the Board.
 These charters form an integral part of our corporate governance policies, and a copy of each charter is available on our website at www.surmodics.com.
 Ms. Knight is a member of our Audit Committee and an ex-officio member of the Organization and Compensation Committee, and Corporate Governance and Nominating Committee, attending and participating at the meetings of those committees.
-The table below provides the composition of each committee of the Board (an asterisk indicates the committee chair):
+During fiscal 2019, the Board of Directors held five meetings and the standing committees had the number of meetings noted below.
+Each director attended (in person or by telephone) 100% of the total number of meetings of the Board and of the committee(s) on which he or she served in fiscal year 2019.
+The principal functions of our standing committees are described below.